 On Christmas Eve 1968 three Americans became the first humans to visit another world.
 What they did to celebrate was unexpected and profound, and will be remembered throughout all human history.
 Genesis: the Story of Apollo 8, Robert Zimmerman's classic history of humanity's first journey to another world, tells that story, and it is now available as both an ebook and an audiobook, both with a foreword by Valerie Anders and a new introduction by Robert Zimmerman.

 "Not simply about one mission, [Genesis] is also the history of America's quest for the moon...
 Zimmerman has done a masterful job of tying disparate events together into a solid account of one of America's greatest human triumphs." --San Antonio Express-News

 An evening pause: Julie Andrews, in her prime, had one of the most incredible screen presences of any actor in the history of film.
-Unfortunately, though everyone will agree that she has had a marvelous career, except for a few rare exceptions (Mary Poppins, The Sound of Music) I have always felt that her amazing ability to mesmerize an audience with a mere look was generally wasted in most of the movies she made.
+Unfortunately, though everyone will agree that she has had a marvelous career, except for a few rare but truly wonderful exceptions (Mary Poppins, The Sound of Music) I have always felt that her amazing ability to mesmerize an audience with a mere look was generally wasted in most of the movies she made.

 Here is Julie in the movie Star!, which did not do well when released because it came out at a time (1968) when filmgoers seemed uninterested in entertaining musicals.
 Movies then had to relevant (oh that word!).
 She is playing a young woman whose deepest passion is to perform on the stage.
 This scene is her first real chance to do something solo.
 Stay till the end.
-Her first words after the she leaves the stage says it all.